aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listcolumn/_index.md

 ```

 Gets the type of calculation in the Totals row of the list column.
-[TotalsCalculation](../../com.aspose.cells/totalscalculation).
+See [TotalsCalculation](../../com.aspose.cells/totalscalculation).

 **Returns:**
 int